patel999jay/Edge-Detection-using-Raspberry-Pi-Zero/README.md

 3. RPi Hardware support Tool for MATLAB (Available on MATLAB official website)
 ```

-## Step 1 : Configure MATLAB for RPi, They have very nice GUI that can help you set up easily.
+## Step 1 : Configure MATLAB for RPi.
+- They have very nice GUI that can help you set up easily.

 ## Step 2 : Run codepiedge.m in matlab.
 - If the connection with Rpi and Matlab is successful then you can see the little GUI, grabing live feed from Rpi camera.
 Something like this,